goldyfruit/ibmcloud-python-sdk/README.md

 Or you can install from source.
 Download source and run:

     $ python setup.py install

-Another *(safer)* method of installation is to use the published snap.
-Snaps are available for any Linux OS running `snapd`, the service that runs and manage snaps.
-Snaps are "auto-updating" packages and will not disrupt the current versions of libraries and software packages on your Linux-based system.
-To learn more, please visit: https://snapcraft.io/

-To install the `ibmcloud-python-sdk` snap:

-    $ sudo snap install ibmcloud-python-sdk

-The most up-to-date version of this library can be found on the IBM-Cloud GitHub public repositories at https://github.com/IBM-Cloud.
-For questions regarding the use of this library please post to Stack Overflow at https://stackoverflow.com/ and tag your posts with `ibmcloud` so our team can easily find your post.
-To report a bug with this library please create an Issue on Github.

 Caching
 -------
 IBM Cloud Python SDK has a capability to connect to a caching server *(`memcached` only for now)* to increase the HTTP requests speed.
 To enable the caching system please configure the SDK properly using `~/.ibmcloud/sdk.yaml` file.